RKelln/godot-boids-acceleration-structure/README.md

 * Sight distance - how far a boid will look ahead and to the side for cohesion, alignment, and separation
 * Avoid distance - the distance at which a boid will try to avoid another boid
 * Max Speed - the maximum speed of the boid
+* Scale - the size of the boid

 # Credits